KrishBharadwaj5678/GestureNinja/README.md

    ```

 7. **Open a Pull Request**:
-   Go to the original **GestureNinja** repo and click **New Pull Request** to submit your changes.
+   Go to the **GestureNinja** repo and click **New Pull Request** to submit your changes.
 Provide a brief description of what you’ve done.